 In the of Fall of 2020, René will be returning to the Institute of Air and Space Law at McGill University to commence his Doctor of Civil Law (D.C.L.).
 His doctoral thesis will focus on the topic of State responsibility in private and international air law.
 More specifically, his research will explore the causal relationship between various State actors (the legislative, executive and judiciary branches) in the context of aviation accidents.

 “Pilot Fatigue—A Study on the Effectiveness of Flight and Duty Time Regulations for Professional Pilots in Canada”, Special Edition, December 2019, Quebec Journal of International Law 117, 2019 CanLIIDocs 373.

-“Corporate Social Responsibility in the Aviation Industry” – Book Chapter, (forthcoming) Cambridge University Press, co-author with Dr. Paul Fitzgerald – Adjunct Professor at the McGill University, Institute of Air & Space Law.
+“Corporate Social Responsibility in the Aviation Industry” – Book Chapter in “Sustainable Development, International Aviation and Treaty Implementation”, (2018) Cambridge University Press, co-author with Dr. Paul Fitzgerald.

 “Protecting the Health and Safety of Pilots: Flight and Duty Time Regulations in Canada” (2016) 41:1 Annals of Air and Space Law 81-126.
 Institute of Air and Space Law — McGill University.